 After committing the murder, Barbara then used Jerry’s check book to rent a truck which she then packed with all of Jerry’s valuable belongings.
 They left Jerry’s mother home alone in her blood-spattered wheelchair.
 She would be found a week later by concerned relatives who hadn’t heard from Jerry; she had been reduced to eating newspapers for sustenance.
 3

 Police would be alerted to Barbara when it was discovered she had rented a truck with Jerry’s check book.
 She tried to claim that Jerry was alive and well and was simply out of town.
 Her 11-year-old son, however, informed the police of the truth and would lead them to Jerry’s body.
 All of the teenagers involved in the murder readily confessed to their role.
-Police would also find a note written in Barbara’s diary which read: “So my mom said if I helped kill Jerry I can go get one,” in reference to a new dirt bike that she had her eye on.
+Police would also find a note written in Heather’s diary which read: “So my mom said if I helped kill Jerry I can go get one,” in reference to a new dirt bike that she had her eye on.

 During the murder trial, Barbara had tried to claim that Jerry had become abusive towards her and she had wanted to teach him a lesson.
 She claimed that her plan was to have the teenagers beat Jerry up but not murder him.
 She contended that the teenagers had concocted the murder themselves.
 However, all of the teenagers would tell a different story and contend that they had been paid by Barbara.